 While it is likely that your business will never have thousands of Facebook fans or “likes,” you can use it as a vehicle for content marketing.
 If you engage with and invite current and prospective customers to follow you on Facebook, and focus on sharing content that they’d find interesting and valuable in their own business lives, you can use Facebook to help nurture leads through the sales funnel.
 Search engines can also pick up “signals” from social media platforms like Facebook.
 While other ranking factors are generally more important, a presence on social media sites (including Facebook) that includes meaningful customer engagement can make a difference.

-So, if you only limited time and resources, Facebook may not be your best choice.
+So, if you only have limited time and resources, creating a Facebook Business Page should not be your priority.

-If you answered mostly Cs: I wouldn’t recommend getting on Facebook.
+I wouldn’t recommend getting on Facebook.
 You’ve got plenty of other things to worry about that will lead to better results.
-Don’t let building a Facebook page distract you from getting the basics right.
-For example, a website with good content and strong calls to action will trump a Facebook page every time.
+Don’t let building a Facebook Business Page distract you from getting the basics right.
+For example, a website with good content and strong calls to action will trump a Facebook Business Page every time.

-Furthermore, you don’t want to build a Facebook page and then not update it at all.
+Furthermore, you don’t want to build a Facebook Business Page and then not update it at all.
 What kind of impression do you get when you visit a page that hasn’t been updated in two years?
-Don’t let that happen to your business.
+Don’t let that happen to your B2B business.
 Do the big things right first, and then attack Facebook when you have more time and resources.

-If you already have a Facebook page, but haven’t done anything with it, you’ve got some work to do.
+If you already have a Facebook Business Page, but haven’t done anything with it, you’ve got some work to do.